 The young Iranian conductor Hossein Pishkar has entered a new and significant phase when in 2017 he won the prestigious Deutscher Dirigentenpreis in an international competition staged in cooperation with Cologne’s leading musical institutions and Westdeutscher Rundfunk (WDR).
 In the same year he also won the Ernst-von-Schuch-Preis, presented annually in collaboration with the Dirigentenforum.

-The 2020-21 season sees Hossein Pishkar’s debuts as a guest conductor with the Belgrade Philharmonic Orchestra, NDR-Radiophilharmonie as well as with the Qatar Philharmonic Orchestra, and he will make return visits to the Orchestre Philharmonique de Strasbourg, Orquesta Ciudad de Granada, Slovenian Philharmonic Orchestra and Royal Danish Opera where he will conduct the ballet production of Mahler’s 3rd Symphony.
-At the Staatstheater Stuttgart he will conduct the production of Mozart’s The Magic Flute, directed by Barry Kosky.
+The 2021-22 season sees Hossein Pishkar’s debuts as a guest conductor with the Belgrade Philharmonic Orchestra, Orchestre de Chambre de Lausanne, Luzerner Theater, where he conducts Guiseppe Verdi ́s opera Macbeth, Bremer Philharmoniker, and he will make return visits to the Orquesta Ciudad de Granada, Slovenian Philharmonic Orchestra and the NDR Radiophilharmonie.
+At the Royal Danish Opera he will conduct the opera production of Shostakovich ́s The Nose, directed by Àlex Ollé.

 He has also given performances with the Beethoven Orchester Bonn, Düsseldorfer Symphoniker, Orchestra Giovanile Luigi Cherubini, Staatskapelle Halle, Staatsorchester Stuttgart and WDRSinfonieorchester.
 Pishkar also conducted Verdi’s Rigoletto, directed by Cristina Mazzavillani Muti, at the Ravenna Festival 2018.